SanchitAggarwal/apparel-classifiation/README.md

 #### **Experiment 3:** *Bag of Words on HoG Features + SVM - 30% Validation* ####
 Finally, We run the pipeline on 5K images for all the classes.
 The model is performing really bad.
+It has overfitted the Collar Neck Attribute.
+One way to improve this is to group the similar curve collars and then learn a hierarchical classifiers for same group collars with features like B-splines.
 The results can be further improve by including other features and using different models such as Random Forests.

 *Results*: